What are your chances of acceptance?

 3. Hawai’i Preparatory Academy Summer Session

 The Hawai’i Preparatory Academy (HPA) puts on a four-week day and boarding program for students from all over the world.
-Students in this program are able to pursue a variety of areas of interest.
+Students in this program can pursue a variety of areas of interest.
 This year’s academies are:

 • Young Authors Academy